aristanetworks/avd/ansible_collections/arista/avd/docs/semantic-versioning.md

 ## Ansible Collection (arista.avd)

 All roles input variables follow SemVer.
-Any breaking changes will, at a minimum, be communicated with a deprecation notice in the previous release.
+Any breaking changes will, at a minimum, be communicated with a deprecation notice in the previous release, except for the ones resulting from a bug fix that will be documented in the release notes.
 Keys will then be documented as removed in the next major release.

 ### Roles